 • EXCUSES: A written note from a parent is necessary to excuse a child from Physical Education.
 If your child does not need to be excused from all activities, let me know which activities you would like your child excused from (example- “no running”).
 Please specify the number of days the excuse is for; it will be assumed the excuse is for one day otherwise.
 For an excuse longer than three days, a doctor’s note is required.

 • GRADES: Students in Pre K and K will not receive P.E. grades.
 1st grade will receive letter grades E, S, N, or U. Students in 2nd – 5th grades will be given numerical grades.
-Grades will be based on participation/behavior, fitness, and skills.
+Grades will be based on participation/behavior and skills.
 If a child has a written note for non participation, it will be considered excused and will not affect their grade.
 Conduct and Non-participation marks received in P.E. will be included on your child’s daily or weekly conduct sheet given through their classroom teacher.

-FitnessGram is a district wide skill assesment that 3rd - 5th have each year.
+FitnessGram is a district wide skill assessment that 3rd - 5th have each year.
 It does not reflect on grades but it does give a report on students physical abilities.
 Physical Education is part of our students curriculum and is presented in a classroom setting with movement and physical participation.
 It is not intended to be a recess.
-We will practice team sports skills, instill teamwork and good sportsmanship.
+We will practice team sports skills, instill teamwork, cooperation. and good sportsmanship.
 This includes warm up calisthenics and stretches.
 I want all my students to come to P.E. class knowing that they will be safe, learn skills and have fun.
 Please see the attached about footwear.
 Thank you for your support.